michaelkeeling/saturn2019-architecture-island-workshop/README.md

 The purpose of this position paper was to get everyone thinking critically about the topic on your own, but also by reading other ideas before the start of the workshop.

+## Workshop Summary

+In addition to reflection from participants posted across the web, we created [a summary presentation shared with the SATURN community on the last day of the conference](https://docs.google.com/presentation/d/e/2PACX-1vTGUDYWeq5xVKTkFuR3IWFJ3Dlh_V1kyqV5n0dtZCbq86N8oAVdC0fBruRj_jNWY4xxVN04x_dt6AVU/pub?start=false&loop=false&delayms=3000).

 ## About SATURN